Fold

 What a fold is and what it does

-A fold discards your hole cards - your private two cards - and ends your participation in the hand.
-When you fold, you forfeit any bets already in the pot and give up any claim to win that hand.
-Players use folding as a risk-management tool when continuing looks unprofitable or too risky.
-Consider hand strength, pot odds (the pot size versus the cost to call), stack sizes, and the game context.
-Example: You posted the small blind, face a raise, and hold 7♣2♦.
-Folding ends the hand and preserves chips for better spots.
+A fold discards your hole cards (your private two cards) and ends your participation in the hand.
+When you fold, you forfeit any chips already in the pot and give up any claim to that pot.
+Folding is a risk-management tool: when continuing looks unprofitable, you cut the loss and preserve chips for better spots.
+Hand strength, pot odds (the pot size versus the cost to call), stack sizes, and the game context all feed the decision.
+Example: you posted the small blind, face a raise, and hold 7♣2♦.
+Folding ends the hand and saves chips for hands you actually want to play.

 Diagram on a pale mint background under a 'FOLD = GIVE UP THE HAND' header (FOLD in cyan).
 An orange 'YOU' avatar tosses two face-down cards along a dashed motion arc tagged with a red-orange 'FOLD' pill, sending them into a greyed 'MUCK' pile.
 An 'EV = 0' badge hovers above the avatar.
 To the left, a 'WHEN TO FOLD' info card lists 'WEAK HAND vs RAISE / MISSED FLOP / POT-ODDS BAD' with cyan checkmarks.
 To the right, a multi-color pot pile is tagged 'POT — STAYS WITH OPPONENT' in greyed text.
 Cyan pill at the bottom: 'PRESERVE CHIPS FOR BETTER SPOTS'.